Posted by: Northwest Eye in General on October 15, 2025

 - Glare

-may indicate high eye pressure symptoms, which can be concerning.
-Blurred vision might stem from refractive errors such as nearsightedness or astigmatism, or from conditions like cataracts and diabetic retinopathy.
+may indicate underlying issues, which can be concerning.
+Blurred vision might stem from refractive errors such as nearsightedness or astigmatism, or from conditions like diabetic retinopathy and cataracts.
 Halos are those bright circles that can surround light sources, while glare refers to excessive brightness that may disrupt your vision, particularly when driving at night.
-If you notice any high eye pressure symptoms, please seek medical advice promptly.
+If you notice any of these symptoms, please seek medical advice promptly.
 Early intervention is key to preventing complications and ensuring the best outcomes for your vision.

 At Northwest Eye, we are here to support you with innovative solutions like the Light Adjustable Lens (LAL), which offers personalized vision correction during cataract surgery.
 This approach enhances your visual experience and improves your quality of life.